By Tim Lambert

 Christianity in England in the Middle Ages

-In a medieval monastery, there was an almonry where food or money was given to the poor, the refectory where the monks ate, a dormitory, the infirmary, and cloisters where the monks could take exercise.
-An almoner looked after the poor, an infirmarian looked after the sick and a hospitaller looked after visitors.
+In a medieval monastery, there was an almonry where food or money was given to the poor, a refectory where the monks ate, a dormitory, an infirmary, and cloisters where the monks could take exercise.
+An almoner looked after the poor, an infirmarian looked after the sick, and a hospitaller looked after visitors.

 Christianity in 16th Century England